Champion Power Equipment vs Pulsar

 Is Pulsar a better value than Champion Power Equipment?

-Based on the scoring data, Pulsar averages 4.2 in value compared to Champion's 3.0, indicating that Pulsar generators generally offer more for their price point.
-However, the lower reliability rating should be factored into any long-term value calculation.
+Based on the scoring data, Pulsar averages 4.2 out of 10 for value compared to Champion's 3.0, suggesting that Pulsar generators generally offer more for the money.
+However, this should be weighed against Pulsar's lower reliability and build quality scores.

 Which brand has the highest-scoring individual generator?